neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 What is "functional alignment"?
-Although a range of terminology is in use across the field, in these tutorials we define functional alignment as transformations which align directly individual functional activity, without relying on anatomical landmarks.
+Although a range of terminology is in use across the field, in these tutorials we define functional alignment as transformations which directly align individual functional activity without relying on anatomical landmarks.

 ## Contrasting anatomically-based alignment